space-nuko/ComfyBox/README.md

 ## Features
 - **No-Code UI Builder** - A novel system for creating your own Stable Diffusion user interfaces from the basic components.
 - **Manage Multiple Workflows** - You can open as many workflows as you like and switch between them using tabs within the app.
+You can also write custom "Send To" actions to copy your image outputs into other workflows for further processing.
 - **Use Your Existing Workflows** - Import workflows you've created in ComfyUI into ComfyBox and a new UI will be created for you.
 - **Extension Support** - All custom ComfyUI nodes are supported out of the box.
 - **Prompt Queue** - Queue up multiple prompts without waiting for them to finish first.
 Inspect currently queued and executed prompts.